pondermatic/kb-support/readme.txt

 **New**

+* Company Support
+	* You can now create companies
+	* Customers can be added to a company

 * Service Level Tracking
 	* Enable SLA tracking within Tickets -> Settings -> Service Levels
 	* Define your target response and resolution times